hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. ShareId - The id of the share that the message is related to.
 2. TssMessage - the raw bytes of the TssMessage

+TODO: protobuf for TssMessage (modify the TSS-Library proposal)

 The value associated with a TSS_VOTE key is a bit vector with the following interpretation

 * The order of bits from the least significant bit to the most significant bit corresponds to the numeric order of